|Teaching method||Contact hours|

 - discussions on specific topics.

-The final mark will be based on a written examination with open questions.
+The final mark will be based on a written examination with open questions, based on lectures, reader, papers and computer cases.

 Reader and website.